4. Observing learning

 • Are they paying attention to the lesson?

 • Do they act cooperatively?
-See explanation box

 • Is there mutual trust?

-• do not disturb anyone.
+• does not disturb a fellow student.

-• make minimal effort.
+• makes minimal effort.

-• keep me informed of progress.
+• keeps you informed of progress.

-• finish a subject with a presentation.
+• concludes a topic with a presentation.

-• discover their own talent.
+• discovers own talent.

 6. Research

 The right part of our brain controls (among other things) motor functions and the left part controls (among other things) verbal functions.
+If both hemispheres of the brain are active at the same time, you respond better and faster to students.

 7. Seeing each other